micoloth/vscode-reactive-jupyter/README.md

     mylist = append_to_list(mylist, 1)
     ```

- - When you perform an impure operation, always join it to a statement that reassigns the variable to itself, like this: `mylist = mylist`.
+ - Or, when you perform an impure operation, always join it to a statement that reassigns the variable to itself, like this: `mylist = mylist`.
 This is free in Python, and will correctly propagate the dependency to the next statements.

 This second methods requires joining several statements into a single execution "block" or "cell", that will always be executed as a single unit.